 On Sunday 5 June, 2016 Emeritus Professor Rick Speare, our Group Leader and dear friend, was tragically killed in a car accident.

 One of Rick’s great passions was to understand and improve the health of people, and animals, in the Pacific.
 For almost a decade, Rick has worked to establish and support the Atoifi Health Research Group in Solomon Islands.
 We will be forever grateful for the vision, leadership and encouragement Rick has shown each of us.
+The Rick Speare Memorial Fund has been established to help continue the research capacity strengthening work in Solomon Islands.

 To donate to the Rick Speare Memorial Fund, that will help fund research capacity strengthening work in Solomon Islands, please click on the Donate tab above, or visit: https://alumni.jcu.edu.au/RSpeareMemFund